Choosing Linguistics

 Career options related to linguistics are expanding each year, as the value of skills such as computational text analysis, practical application of phonetic science, and sociolinguistic analysis is being recognized in the increasingly data-driven job market.
 Linguistics graduates may choose to work in analytics, language data management, ESL instruction, speech language assistance, and natural language processing (NLP).
 With further education, a student can become an audiologist, speech-language pathologist, forensic linguist, and more.

-News articles and events
+News and events

 -

-A few words from our Linguistics professors
+A word from our professors

 Moments of realization are common while discovering linguistics - "I always sensed that was true, but didn't know why!"